arpitbbhayani/knowledge-base/system-design/sending-payload-in-an-http-get-request/README.md

 ===

-Can we send the payload in an HTTP GET request?
+Can we send the payload in an HTTP GET request? [ in a gist ]

 It is a common myth that we could not pass the request body in the HTTP GET request.
 HTTP 1.1 specification neither enforces nor suggests this behavior.